 A Sampling of Children Killed in the U.S. by a Parent when Divorce, Separation, Custody, Visitation, Child Support were Mentioned in News Coverage (2008-2017)

 - Master Database of Child Murder Victims (the most detailed excel spreadsheet w/ links to news coverage)

 Further Study Is Needed

-Due to resource limitations, we have been unable to delve deeply into the more than 500 filicides we uncovered to determine how many more of these cases fit our collection criteria.
+Due to resource limitations, we have been unable to delve deeply into the nearly 600 filicides we uncovered to determine how many more of these cases fit our collection criteria.
 This initial data set provides a significant opportunity for more in-depth research into these cases, which will enable us to better understand what system reforms are needed to prevent these tragic child murders and to better protect children in family courts from ongoing abuse.

 Unlike juvenile court records, many family court records are publicly accessible.
 Court transcripts, when available, frequently show that judges and other court professionals knew about a parent’s violent criminal history and chose to ignore it before placing child homicide victims into unsupervised contact with their violent parent.
 Grieving parents who survive these life-shattering tragedies are often more willing to speak about the devastating loss of a child or children after some time has passed, so the opportunities to obtain a more detailed picture of the family court system’s role in filicides may be possible.